AFD-Illinois/iharm3d/README.md

 Full details of production runs on larger machines e.g. Stampede2 are in `script/submit/checklist.txt` in this repository, along with job submission scripts for SLURM in the TACC environment, adaptable for a lot of SLURM machines.

-## Running
-`iharm3D` uses both compile-time and runtime parameters, given in the problem directories as `parameters.h` and `param.dat` respectively.
-A general workflow for customization and initiation of a run is in `script/submit/checklist.txt`.
-Most problem-specific and physical parameters are specified at runtime, while the MPI process geometry and certain operations/stability options are specified at compile time.

 ## Hacking
 Notes that may save you time in reading the source code:
 * Grid coordinates match physical coordinates i => x^1, j => x^2, k => x^3.
 However, they are indexed backward